Conservation areas

 - Upper Newbold Close/Moorhay Close and Water Meadow Lane

-The document below details each of the four Article 4 Directions alphabetically and indicates exactly what permitted development rights have been removed or restricted.
+The documents below list details each of the four Article 4 Directions, setting out what permitted development rights have been removed or restricted and which properties this relates to, this is either shown in a list or on a map: